jaredpetersen/raspilive/README.md

 # raspilive
-📷 raspilive is a small command-line application that streams live video from the Raspberry Pi Camera module to the web
+📷 raspilive is a command-line application that streams video from the Raspberry Pi Camera module to the web

 ## Usage
 ```